 Every now and again your computer will pop up with a reminder telling you to upgrade to the latest software.
 On average new updates are released annually.
 As technologies evolve over time, there is no doubt we need to keep up with them.
+Here in this article, we discuss the need for you to constantly review and up skill your staff.

 As an employer, your biggest assets are the people that work for you.
 You are paying for the skills and experience they have gained over the years.
 Just like the machines we use, that need upgrades, so do people.
 As new information and knowledge become available, along with new ways of working, it is ideal to take employees through training programmes to top-up their knowledge and skills.
 The various routes towards up-skilling staff can be done via webinars, on the job training, online training slides and residential courses.